0xchat-app/0xchat-core/doc/secretChat.md

 #### **2. Metadata Leak Prevention**

-All messages are encapsulated using the [NIP-59](https://github.com/nostr-protocol/nips/blob/fd914c600fd590e6188534cd7555116da7855503/59.md) protocol, ensuring that metadata is not leaked.
+All messages are wrapped using the [NIP-59](https://github.com/nostr-protocol/nips/blob/fd914c600fd590e6188534cd7555116da7855503/59.md) protocol, ensuring that metadata is not leaked.

 #### **3. Forward Secrecy**

-When initiating a secure chat mode, we employ the [NIP-101](https://github.com/water783/nips/blob/nip101/101.md) protocol to exchange temporary public keys and locally compute the shared encryption key for the chat.
+When initiating a secure chat mode, we employ the [NIP-101](https://github.com/water783/nips/blob/nip101/101.md) protocol to exchange alias keys and locally compute the shared key for the chat.
 Messages are then encrypted and transmitted using this shared key.
 Periodic key updates are performed following a set of rules to ensure that even if the shared key is compromised at any given time, not all chat records can be decrypted.

 #### **4. Irrecoverability on Other Devices**